telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 Using templates within a script tag, or within the template option on the column object if the Grid is initialized from a `<div>` element, can format each cell in the Grid.

-The example below demonstrates how to use a template to format the email address as a hyperlink by using a template, declared in a script block:
+The example below demonstrates how to use a template to format the email address as a hyperlink by using a template, declared in a script block.

+###### Example

     <script id="template" type="text/x-kendo-tmpl">
         <tr>